 Happily, Missouri universities are eager to support the state’s surge in advanced industries.
 We can’t cover every data-driven initiative, but here are a few highlights…

-- One of the University of Missouri’s major data investments is the University of Missouri (MU) Informatics Institute—a multi-prong initiative devoted to bioinformatics, health informatics, and geoinformatics.
+- One of the University of Missouri’s (Mizzou) major data investments is the University of Missouri (MU) Informatics Institute—a multi-prong initiative devoted to bioinformatics, health informatics, and geoinformatics.
 It has a large number of research labs & centers, many focused on health and biology.
-Geospatial intelligence is something of a Mizzou specialty.
-In 2016, the College of Engineering was awarded a five-year, $12 million contract to provide data science training to the NGA workforce.
-This is a collaborative effort between Mizzou’s Center for Geospatial Intelligence (CGI) and the MU Informatics Institute.

-- Meanwhile, Washington University in Saint Louis (WUSL) is exploring the business side of big data.
-Ranked in the top 25 of Best Business Schools, the Olin Business School has close ties to Boeing (e.g. the Boeing Center for Supply Chain Innovation (BCSCI)) and its Center for Customer Analytics & Big Data (CCABD) is very tight with the corporate world.
-Not only that, but WUSL is a key player in medical research—the McDonnell Genome Institute is one of only three NIH-funded large-scale sequencing centers in the United States and it’s actively involved in the Human Genome Project.
+- Meanwhile, Washington University in Saint Louis (WUSTL) is exploring the business side of big data.
+The Olin Business School has close ties to Boeing (e.g. the Boeing Center for Supply Chain Innovation (BCSCI)) and its Center for Analytics & Big Data (CCABD) is very tight with the corporate world.
+Not only that, but WUSTL is a key player in medical research—the McDonnell Genome Institute has been a huge player in human genome sequencing.

 Online Data Science Programs in Missouri